-Hold on to a copy of the form (for committees) and receipts (all submissions) until you have received reimbursement (the Treasurer will mail a check to your address) — timing can vary from 2-6 weeks depending upon the time of year.
+Hold on to a copy of the form (for committees) and receipts (all submissions) until you have received reimbursement (the Treasurer will mail a check to your address) — timing can vary from 2 to 6 weeks depending upon the time of year.

 Collected funds for the PTA (examples - event tickets, registration fees, class funds, spirit wear)?
 Complete the PTA Deposit Form.
 Make sure to click on the drop-down to indicate the correct budget line item associated with the funds.
 Then, submit the form and funds ASAP to the CRS PTA Treasurer.

 At least two PTA members should verify all cash deposits.
-If you are collecting funds for a large event (like the Churchill Challenge, Backyard BBQ, etc.), ensure that you have reviewed the CRS PTA financial management policies before the event and coordinated the counting verification process plus turnover for deposit.
+If you are collecting funds for a large event, ensure that you have reviewed the CRS PTA financial management policies before the event and coordinated the counting verification process plus turnover for deposit.
 Use the Event Cash Verification Form.
 Funds should be deposited either the same day or within 24 hours of collection.